 Workplaces have changed significantly over the past several decades and have become increasingly employee-centric.
-The need to keep the employees engaged and motivated has made it necessary for organizations to develop and implement effective employee recognition and rewards programs.
-These programs have become so integral to the work-culture that organizations need to focus on the aspects that are important for the success of employee rewards programs.
+To keep employees engaged and motivated, organizations need to implement effective employee recognition and rewards programs.
+Given their importance, organizations need to focus on the aspects that are important for the success of employee rewards programs.

-One such factor is the choice of reward options for the program.
-Here, the common mistake that organizations make is to rely on popular options and what has worked well in the past.
+One such factor is the choice of rewards for the program.
+In fact, the common mistake that organizations make is to rely on popular options and what has worked well in the past.

-As mentioned before, it is quite common for organizations to choose certain popular items such as iPods, gift cards of top brands, high-end watches or even company branded merchandize for use as employee rewards.
+It is quite common for organizations to choose popular items such as iPods, gift cards of top brands, high-end watches or company-branded merchandize as employee rewards.

-Sadly, this strategy fails to provide the desired results, especially when organizations tend to give the same kind of rewards repeatedly all employees.
-This all-size-fits-all strategy may actually backfire as employees might feel bored and disinclined to receive the same reward that their coworker might have received previously.
+Sadly, this may not work if organizations gives the same kind of rewards to all employees.
+This ‘all-size-fits-all strategy; may actually backfire as employees might feel disinclined to receive the same reward that their coworkers might have received previously.

-This might make the reward seem more like a formality rather than a sincere attempt on the part of the organization to recognize and appreciate their hard work and dedication of their employees.
+This might make the rewards seem more like a formality rather than a sincere attempt to recognize hard work and dedication of employees.
 After all, not everyone might be keen to get the same kind of item as a reward.

-Most importantly, it does not take into account the individual preferences of the employees and makes them feel that their employers are either unaware or not interested in knowing about it.
+Most importantly, it does not take into account the individual preferences of the employees.
+It can make them feel that their employers are either unaware or not interested in knowing about their preferences.

-Hence, simply following the trend of popular reward items or what has worked in the past may actually cause the program to become ineffective over a period of time.
+Hence, simply using popular reward items or what has worked in the past may actually make the program ineffective.
 It can even leave the employees feeling disappointed with the overall program.
-It might actually lower their motivation levels rather than enhancing it which is the key objective of such employee reward programs.
+It might actually lower their motivation levels contrary to the objectives of such employee reward programs.

-In order to make their rewards program truly effective in terms of enhancing employee engagement and productivity, organizations need to look at the option of allowing the employees to choose their own rewards.
+To make their rewards program truly effective, organizations need to enable employees to choose their own rewards.

 In fact, those organizations who have already implemented this strategy are getting great results from their programs.
-This strategy can be implemented by setting a fixed budget or a range for every award and providing them with a reasonable number of meaningful options within that budget.
+They can set a budget for each award and provide a reasonable number of meaningful options for that budget range.

-An employee rewards portal with a catalogue of reward items for different budget ranges is the easiest way to implement this strategy.
+A employee rewards portal with a catalogue of items of different values is the easiest way to implement this strategy.
 These options could be various physical items such as electronics, lifestyle products or even experiences.
 The rewards portal should be backed by proper logistics processes to get the items delivered to the employee.

-A simpler option which many organizations are following these days is to have a catalogue of vouchers of different brands and denominations as part of the employee rewards portal.
+A simpler option is to have a catalogue of vouchers of different brands and denominations in the employee rewards portal.

-Individual employees can pick and choose the items or vouchers that they want to be based on their personal preferences giving them complete freedom of choice.
+So, individual employees can choose the items or brand of vouchers based on their personal preferences, giving them complete freedom of choice.

 Organizations need to constantly seek new and better ways to keep their employee reward programs exciting and interesting.